-Section 1 of the bill amends the definition of 'broadband network' to increase the speed of downstream broadband internet service from at least 4 megabits per second to at least 10 megabits per second and the definition of 'unserved area' to refer to an area that is unincorporated, or within a city with a population of fewer than 7,500 inhabitants, and that is not receiving federal support to construct a broadband network to serve a majority of the households in each census block in the area.
+Telecommunications - broadband deployment grants - use of high cost support mechanism money for project grants.
+Section 1 of the act amends the definition of "broadband network" to increase the speed of downstream broadband internet service from at least 4 megabits per second to at least 10 megabits per second and the definition of "unserved area" to refer to an area that is unincorporated, or is a city with a population of fewer than 7,500 inhabitants, and that consists of households that lack access to at least one broadband network provider using satellite technology and at least one provider using nonsatellite technology.

 Section 4 updates language regarding the use of money from the HCSM for broadband deployment grant applications approved by the broadband deployment board (board) to have money transferred directly from the HCSM to approved broadband deployment grant applicants.
-Section 4 changes the membership of the board from 16 to 17 members, adding 2 members representing the broadband industry and removing one member representing the public.
-Section 4 clarifies conflict-of-interest procedures that a board member must follow.
+Section 4 changes the membership of the board, adding one member representing the broadband industry and removing one member representing the public and requiring one of the members who represents a local entity to have a background in broadband and expertise in rural economic development, education, or telemedicine.
+Section 4 clarifies conflict-of-interest procedures that a board member must follow .
+Section 4 also defines the terms "incumbent broadband provider" and "overbuild".
 Section 4, with regard to the board's grant application process, also:

 - Allows a grant applicant to apply for grants for multiple projects in a single year;

-- Prohibits the board from funding a proposed project that overlaps or overbuilds another broadband project;
+- Prohibits the board from funding a proposed project that overbuilds an existing broadband project;

-- Clarifies that the board may award a grant for a proposed project that will provide high-speed internet access at measurable speeds of at least 10 megabits per second downstream and one megabit per second upstream or at measurable speeds at least equal to the federal communications commission's definition of high-speed internet access or broadband, whichever is faster;
+- Prioritizes proposed projects that will serve areas that lack high-speed internet access at measurable speeds of at least 10 megabits per second downstream and one megabit per second upstream;

 - Requires the board to grant an incumbent broadband provider's appeal if the incumbent broadband provider demonstrates, by a preponderance of the evidence, that an area covered by an application does not qualify as an unserved area; and